mcanchela/FlutterStaticLogIn/README.md

-# My Personalized App hehe
+# Flutter Static Log in

-A new Flutter project.
+This is just for practice.

 ## Getting Started